-5 Tips To Prevent Mice, Rats from Trying to Keep Warm in Your Home
+5 Tips To Prevent Mice, Rats from Keeping Warm in Illinois Homes

-We've arrived at that part of the year where tiny critters are trying to find ways inside our homes to stay warm.
-Here are some great ways to stop it.
+We're not far from the part of the year where tiny critters begin plotting ways to get inside our homes to keep warm.
+Here's some great ways to stop it.

 Orkin Pest Control's ratings revealed that Chicago, along with Los Angeles and New York, are the most rat-infested U.S Cities.
 The Orkin's pest control experts say our homes don't have to become like the big city, if we just take a few precautions.

 - Do not leave out food.
 Small crumbs and garbage are popular food sources, as are dry goods such as grains and cereals.
 These should be kept in sealed metal or glass containers to prevent contamination.

 - Avoid cluttered spaces.
 Cardboard objects prove attractive to rodents, as they tend to chew them up for use in their nests.
 Take advantage of your extra time at home to clean and organize crowded spaces around the house.

 - Do not let the landscaping run wild.
 Tall grass with adequate harborages, such as woodpiles next to the house, can be ideal habitats for rodents.
 Tree branches in contact with homes can also offer rodents easy access to the upper levels of your home where they may find a way into the attic.